 Thanks to Chip R. Bell

-Running your own business is really a tough game but if you like your game then doing extra pushups for warm-up can be done with joy, Anyways the best thing about being an entrepreneur for me is hope.
+Running your own business is really a tough game but if you are Passionate with your game then doing extra pushups can be done with joy, Anyways the best thing about being an entrepreneur for me is hope.
 Hope to change the world with my vision (to make the world more intellectual and creative).
 Hope that my work will improve billions of people.
-Hope that’s work will disrupt the education system and eliminate all the inefficiencies, hope that my work will help in transition from job economy to automated economy.
+Hope that my work will disrupt and improve the education system and eliminate all the inefficiencies, hope that my work will help in transition from job economy to automated economy.
 Entrepreneurial journey is as always very bumpy but the best part is the hope we all entrepreneurs have!